cbc-univie/protex/_sources/documentation_pages/detailed_example.rst.txt

     It is VERY important that the atom order of the protonated and deprotonated residues match exactly between the coordinate as well as topology/psf files!

 Examplary snippet of the RESI section of a CHARMM input structure.
 Please note the same atom ordering between the residues.
-Additionally the coordinate files need to have the same ordering as well.
+Additionally, the coordinate files need to have the same ordering as well.

 .. code-block:: bash